 If the recovery cannot take place or the shipment is declared as illegal then Nevis Resources Limited, or if Nevis Resources Limited is not in a position to do so then the applicant customer named on this document shall

-Take the waste back or ensure its recovery in another way; and
+Take the waste back or ensure its recovery in another way; and provide storage if required.

 18. Unpaid Seller’s Rights